 · Difficulty managing basic budgets and money.

-· Forgetting recent events
+· Forgetting recent events.

-· Trouble remembering even own name
+· Trouble remembering even their name.

 · Difficulty remembering some close members of family and friends.